 Tip #3: Ensure your tutor is experienced as it is important good habits are learnt from their very first lesson.
 While the teenager next door, older sibling or parent might be convenient and less expensive, this could ultimately disadvantage your child and they could pick up incorrect habits that will be hard to undo and may hamper their progress.

-Please refer to the Junior/Training Band Handbook which should answer all your questions.
+Please refer to the Junior/Training Band Handbook which should answer most of your questions.
 However if you don’t find the answers in there then please e-mail Caroline Fechner, Band Manager on firstname.lastname@example.org.

 We are looking forward to welcoming your family to the BHPS Band Program.